mojaloop/hackathon-docs/dev-portal/docs/3-guides/5_ttk_p2p.md

 If everything is configured correctly, you should see all of the tests passing correctly.

-> **Handy Tip!**
+> ⚠️ For the Transfer step, currently 1/9 of the test suites fail.
+> This is a known bug, and is being tracked here: [mojaloop/project#2054](https://github.com/mojaloop/project/issues/2054)

+### Handy Tip!

-> If you open up the [monitoring page](http://figmm-ttk.beta.moja-lab.live/admin/monitoring) in a different browser window, you will be able to see all of the requests coming in and out of your DFSP in real time.
+If you open up the [monitoring page](http://figmm-ttk.beta.moja-lab.live/admin/monitoring) in a different browser window, you will be able to see all of the requests coming in and out of your DFSP in real time.
 Pretty neat, isn't it?

 ![](./ttk_requests.png)